tahmidazam/glucose-homeostasis/docs/calculating-weights-and-heights.md

 ### Units of measure

 The units of measure for all selected item identifers are kilograms, with the exception of `226531` which is in pounds.
+To enable conversion, the conversion factor to the kilogram was declared for each item identifier:

 ```python
 WEIGHT_CONVERSION_FACTORS = {